sundychenD/StarCraftBattle/readme.md

-StarCraft Battle
+**StarCraft Battle**
 =================

 StarCraft Battle is a command-line battle game.
 It is designed to be a "Take Truns and Fight" game like Pokeman but filled with StarCraft characters.
-All the classic characters in StarCraft I could be find in this game with some add on abilities.
+All the classic characters in StarCraft II could be find in this game with some add on abilities.

 =================